arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/CloudWatch.md

 ## Logs
 - Used to store application logs
+- Log Groups represent an application sending logs to CW
+- Log Streams represent instances within applications or log files or containers
-- Logs Expiration: never expire, 30 days, etc.
+- Logs Expiration: never expire (default), 30 days, etc.
 - Logs can be sent to:
     -   S3 buckets (exports)
     -   Kinesis Data Streams
     -   Kinesis Data Firehose
 	-   Lambda functions
     -   ElasticSearch
 - **Metric Filters** can be used to filter expressions and use the count to trigger CloudWatch alarms.
+They apply only on the incoming metrics after the metric filter was created.
 Example filters:
     -   find a specific IP in the logs
     -   count occurrences of “ERROR” in the logs
 - **Cloud Watch Logs Insights** can be used to query logs and add queries to CloudWatch Dashboards
-- Logs can take up to **12 hours to become available for exporting to S3** (not real-time)
 - To stream logs in real-time, apply a **Subscription Filter** on logs
+- Logs can take up to **12 hours to become available for exporting to S3** (not real-time).
+To store logs in real time in S3, use a subscription filter to publish logs to KDF in real time which will then write the logs to S3.
 - Logs from multiple accounts and regions can be aggregated using subscription filters
 	- ![[attachments/Pasted image 20220510222924.png]]